flashbots/launcher/readme.md

 Prepare the environment for a sub-process and launch it:

+- Inject the secrets from:

-- Read secrets from AWS secret manager and inject them into the environment.
+  - AWS secret manager
+  - Azure key vault

 - Set max open file limit.

 ## TL;DR